oneananda/Software-Architecture-Best-Practices/Code Quality - Best Practices/Code smells.md

 4. **Long Parameter List**
    A function or method takes too many parameters, It can lead to confusion, increased chances of passing incorrect values, and it violates the "Law of Demeter" (don't talk to strangers).

+5. **God Object**
+   A class or object that knows too much or does too much in the system.